 Late 2007: Unsquare (Intakt 132), the trio's first new release in a few years, with special guests Gerry Hemingway, Carla Kihlstedt, Ikue Mori and Zeena Parkins; a masterpiece of collective improvisation.
-Recorded one afternoon in-studio in New York City (November, 2006, during a 3 night residency at The Stone) Watch for a live CD release from The Stone concerts in 2008.
+Recorded one afternoon in-studio in New York City (November, 2006, during a 3 night residency at The Stone.)

 Maybe Monday performs entirely improvised music.
 The group performed for the first time at Great American Music Hall in San Francisco in March 1997 at the suggestion of Fred Frith who at the time was in residence at Mills College, Oakland.
 A tour in 1998 allowed the group to focus its musical territory; the tour went to Vancouver, Canada; Seattle, Portland, Los Angeles, Oakland, Chicago witha leter concert in San Francisco.
 The music was well described in this review from the 1997 Great American Music Hall concert: